 By the time WWE teamed Tensai with Brodus Clay, it was clear that there was nothing left for him.
-The team became a joke, a comedy act to get the crowd smiling watching two huge men dancing.
-Which is a shame, as both men could have had really good runs as monster heels.
+The team became a joke, a comedy act to get the crowd smiling, watching two huge men dancing.
+This is a shame, as both men could have had good runs as monster heels.

 The keywords for us here involving Matt Bloom and his WWE return is “wasted opportunity.”
 Bloom could work in the ring, had improved so much whilst in Japan, and could have been so much more had he not been given this truly awful gimmick.